AndrewEllis93/Print-Tuning-Guide/V2_Gantry_Squaring/README.md

 **5)** Take off your left/right side panels.

-**6)** Unscrew and drop your Z joints down.
+**6)** Unscrew and drop your lower Z joints.
 Your gantry will now be floating on just the belts.

 - ![](Images/ZJoint-Lowered.png)